Download the policy here: Safeguarding and Child Protection Policy – Updated January 2018

 Further information for parents/carers

-You should contact the Designated Safeguarding Lead, or one of the members of the Safeguarding Team, if you have any safeguarding concerns.
+You should contact the Designated Safeguarding Lead, or one of the members of the Safeguarding Team (who are advanced trained), if you have any safeguarding concerns.

 We will also contact our Local Authority Designated Officer, if we are worried about any of the following: